Random Acts of Kindness Day: Simple Ways to Show Kindness to OthersFebruary 10, 2022

 Serotonin syndrome occurs when serotonin levels in the body are too high.
 If you’re taking low-dose antidepressants, serotonin syndrome may occur if your medication combines with others that you’re taking or foods that you’re eating.
 Although dangerous, serotonin syndrome is not usually fatal, and it’s avoidable.

-Be sure to tell your doctor about any other medications you take and ask about the foods or drinks you should avoid consuming while taking antidepressants.
+As a side note, serotonin syndrome is also a common sign of high antidepressant doses.
+If you’re showing any signs, regardless of your doses, be sure to tell your doctor about any other medications you take and ask about the foods or drinks you should avoid consuming while taking antidepressants.

 Your Dose Isn’t as Effective as It Used to Be

 It’s normal for people to develop a tolerance to a drug after using it for a long time.
 As a result, the medication that once worked wonders for your mood and energy suddenly doesn’t pack the same punch.
 Sometimes, a doctor might increase your dose to alleviate symptoms, and other times, they might just change the medication altogether.

 However, if you’re experiencing this issue, do not increase your dose without the guidance and direction of the prescribing doctor, as this can lead to serotonin syndrome and possibly an antidepressant overdose.
 It’s equally important that you continue taking your regular dose of antidepressants until you meet with your doctor and they devise a game plan.

 If your depression symptoms immediately worsen or improve and then suddenly get worse, it’s a sign that the antidepressant isn’t working properly.
 Whether you need a higher dose or a different medication is up to the doctor, so be sure to speak to your physician the moment you experience any of these side effects.